remerge/remerge.github.io/src/reporting.md

 ## Authorization

-In addition the requst must be authorized.
+In addition the request must be authorized.
 The following request headers are mandatory.
 To get the necessary information for the authorization token please contact your remerge Account Manager:

 name | content | examples | mandatory
 :------------ | :------------- | :------------ | :------------